 We’re Emma and Ian.
 We’ve been married for seven years and we live in Poole.
-We’ve just moved into our new home and when we’re not in front of cameras or computers we are working hard to get our head around gardening and replacing skirting boards and house training our new puppy, Indie.
-We also have a little beautiful Roborovski hamster called Samba in our menagerie.
+We’ve just moved into our new home and when we’re not in front of cameras or computers we are working hard to get our head around gardening and replacing skirting boards and running around rescuing socks from our puppy, Indie.
 We’re really passionate about music and on the occasion where we aren’t at a wedding on Saturday you might be able to find Ian DJing in Bournemouth being a resident DJ at Sixty Million Postcards in Bournemouth.
 When not whiling away any spare time knitting and crocheting Emma can often be found practising five-beat riffs and Suzie Qs in her Tap Dancing shoes.
 Ian also has his own web and print design business – Swash and Fold – working for some fantastic and inspirational people in the wedding industry including Love My Dress, Pocketful of Dreams, Whimsical Wonderland Weddings and local wedding planners Bellissimo Weddings and Events amongst others.

 - Emma -